 If you are eligible for a Company Matching Contribution, the Company will contribute \$1 for each \$1 that you contribute to the Plan up to a maximum of 6% of your annual eligible pay (Catch-up Contributions are not eligible for Company Matching Contributions).
-This means that in 2019, the Company will contribute up to \$16,800 (6% of \$280,000, the maximum eligible pay allowed for 2019 under IRS rules).

-To be eligible for a Company Matching Contribution, you must be eligible for the Plan as described under "Eligibility" on page 9, with at least one year of employment, as determined under Plan rules.

-Company Matching Contributions will be made on Before-Tax Contributions and/or Roth After-Tax Contributions up to 6% of eligible pay.

-Your Company Matching Contributions will be based on the portion of annual eligible pay earned after you satisfy the service requirement for the Company Matching Contribution.

-- > If you terminate employment voluntarily or involuntarily, you will receive any Company Matching Contribution you have earned; you need not be employed on December 31 to receive a Company Matching Contribution. - > Contributions are posted annually and will generally be posted by the end of the first quarter of the following year.
+- > To be eligible for a Company Matching Contribution you must be eligible for the Plan as described under Eligibility with at least one year of employment, as determined under Plan rules. - > Company Matching Contributions will be made on Before-Tax Contributions up to 6% of eligible pay. - > Your Company Matching Contributions will be based on the portion of annual eligible pay earned after you satisfy the service requirement for the Company Matching Contribution. - > If you terminate employment voluntarily or involuntarily, you will receive any Company Matching Contribution you have earned; you need not be employed on December 31 to receive a Company Matching Contribution. - > Company Matching Contributions are posted annually and will generally be posted by the end of the first quarter of the following year.

-If you are a full-time or part-time employee who is immediately eligible for the Plan as described under "Eligibility and Enrollment" on page 9: You are eligible for Company Matching Contributions the first of the month following the month when you have completed at least one full year of employment.
+If you are a full-time or part-time employee who is immediately eligible for the Plan as described under "Eligibility" on page 6.
+You are eligible for Company Matching Contributions the first of the month following the month when you have completed at least one full year of employment.

-If you are a part-time employee who is scheduled to work fewer than 20 hours per week and who becomes eligible for the Plan: You are eligible for Company Matching Contributions when you become eligible for the Plan as described under Eligibility, on July 1 or January 1 following the date on which you become eligible to be a Plan participant, provided that you have completed at least one full year of employment.
+If you are a part-time employee who is scheduled to work fewer than 20 hours per week and who becomes eligible for the Plan: You are eligible for Company Matching Contributions when you become eligible for the Plan as described under "Eligibility" on page 6, on July 1 or January 1 following the date on which you become eligible to be a Plan participant, provided that you have completed at least one full year of employment.